 Annual Renewal of Fellowship

-Rickover Fellows are required to participate in at least two practica for at least three months each at a Naval Nuclear Laboratory site to gain applied experience.
+Rickover Fellows are required to participate in one practicum for at least 10-weeks in order to gain applied experience.
 The practicum will be performed at either the NNL Knolls or Bettis site.
 As described above, a DOE security clearance must be obtained prior to the first practicum and maintained throughout the duration of the Fellowship.
 The first practicum is normally held during the summer at the end of the first year of the Fellowship.
-The practicum will be performed at the at either the Knolls or Bettis Naval Nuclear Laboratory site.
-Naval Nuclear Laboratory individuals who should be contacted regarding practicum assignments are listed at the end of this booklet.
 Prior internships or similar appointments to DOE facilities may NOT be substituted for the practicum requirement associated with this Fellowship.
 Fellows may perform more than one practicum, if desired.

-In addition, a required a physical exam, including drug screening, will be conducted at the Laboratory where the practicum will be performed.
-If a separate trip to the Laboratory is necessary to complete the physical exam will be reimbursed per the GSA guidelines.
+In addition, a required physical exam, including drug screening, will be conducted at the Laboratory where the practicum will be performed.
+If a separate trip to the Laboratory is necessary to complete the physical exam, the Fellow will be reimbursed for travel per the GSA guidelines.